heapwolf/cpp-libasync/README.md

 # SYNOPSIS
-This is an idea for some general purpose asynchronous control flow helpers that write to concurrent data structures and return the same types that were passed in.
+This is an idea for some general purpose asynchronous control flow helpers that write to a data structure of the given input type in a thread-safe way.

 # BUILD
 ```